Adjunct faculty are valued as an integral and vital component of

 - Maintain a positive, safe, inclusive student-centric learning

-- Master's Degree or higher in Special Education from a
+- Master's Degree to be in Special Education or a related

-- At least five (5) years of classroom teaching experience
+- Minimum of 5 years of successful teaching experience in

 - Current knowledge of the content; relevancy.